kruHuli/kruHuli/README.md

 🚀 Dream: Become an F1 Team Principal one day!

-😎 Weird Flex: I have over 2000 hours on Civ 6 (iPad)
+😎 Flex: I have over 2000 hours on Civ 6 (iPad)